top of page

 Additional Medicare Tax

 This was introduced in January 2013 as part of the Affordable Care Act.
-It mandates employers to pay an additional 0.9% Medicare Tax withheld from employees` paycheck when they earn above $200,000.
-Employers do not contribute to Additional Medicare tax.
+It mandates employers to pay an additional 0.9% Medicare Tax withheld from employees' paychecks when they earn above $200,000 in a year.
+Employers do not contribute to the Additional Medicare tax rate.

 Federal and State Unemployment Taxes (FUTA & SUTA)